Rye06/SpaceStar-The-Awakening-Of-A-Hero/code/version1/day2/README.md

 # What am I working on?

-Currently, I am almost done with the working of the bullet being fired from the player's spaceship through the "Bullet" class!
-Then, I would be looking to develop the enemy spaceship and its spawning.
+Currently, I am almost done with the working of the bullet being fired from the player's spaceship.
+After finishing that, I am also looking to design a home screen and enable the smooth switching between the home and play screen.